ldalrymple1/JavaScript30-1/readme.md

 # Brief

-Having recently completed General Assembly's *Software Engineering Immersive* course I though Wes Bos's JavaScript 30 day challenge would be a good way for me to keep up with my technical skills whilst I am looking for a job.
+Having recently completed General Assembly's *Software Engineering Immersive* course I thought Wes Bos's JavaScript 30 day challenge would be a good way for me to keep up with my technical skills whilst I am looking for a job.
 I am also a big fan of Wes Bos and love his podcast **Syntax.fm**!

 Below is my #JavaScript30 blog and please look at my GitHub for my completed solutions.